-Martin Phipps is the Green Party candidate for City Ward in the local elections on May 3rd 2018.
+Martin Phipps is the Green Party councillor for City Ward and is standing for re-election in the local elections on May 5th 2022.

 “I feel really privileged to be selected by the Sheffield Green Party as the candidate for City ward.

 I live and work in the city centre, and love living here.